Stretchy™ Calculator

 Digital calculators provide answers but no insight into how the answers are derived.

-The Stretchy calculator has a numerical scale printed on a rubber band which is pulled while holding the calculator by the large hole.
-The number “1” (and arrow) on the rubber band is the index, and is important in almost every calculation.
+The Stretchy calculator has a numerical scale printed on an elastic drive belt (made for tape recorders, and made more accurately than rubber bands).
+The number “1” (and arrow) on the belt is the index, and is important in almost every calculation.

 The calculator’s accuracy is limited to 1-2 decimal places; however, excels at teaching and illustrating the proportional expansion of the answers.